cybcon/docker.mqtt2elasticsearch/README.md

 The container image is based on Alpine Linux with python3 interpreter.
 The tool is written in python and connects to a MQTT server and subscripes to one ore more topics.
-All messages in that topic will be pushed to an elasticsearch server.
+All messages in that topic will be pushed to an elasticsearch or opensearch server.

 # Prerequisites to run the docker container
 1. You need a MQTT server to read the data from the topics.
-2. You need an elasticsearch v8 database to store the data inside.
+2. You need an elasticsearch v8 / or opensearch v2 database to store the data inside.

 # Configuration
 ## Container configuration